priyanshichaurasia/mc6_textanalyzer/PROBLEM.md

 **showFrequentWords()** method in the **LinkedList** class

 #### Task 4 -
-Write a method to count the number of longest words in the given list.
+Write a method to count the number of words that have more than 10 letters in a list.

 #### Task 5 -
 Write a method to count the words based on the number of occurrences from the given list of words.